shekhargulati/52-technologies-in-2016/02-sbt/README.md

 You can use `sbt` in two modes -- command-line mode and interactive mode.
 In the command-line mode, you run `sbt` task from your machine terminal.
 Once the task successfully finishes then `sbt` exits.
 For example, when you ran `sbt about` task, it printed `sbt` and build information on the console and then `sbt` exited and you were back to your terminal.
 In the interactive mode, you run `sbt` command and it launches a `sbt` shell.
 Inside the `sbt` shell session, you run `sbt` tasks.

-## Create a sbt Scala project
+## Create an sbt Scala project

 In this tutorial, we will build a simple task management app -- `tasky`.
 A task management app will allow us to work with our daily to-do items.
 Create a new directory `tasky` at any convenient location on your filesystem.
-Once created, change directory to `tasky`.
+Once created, change directory to `tasky`:

 ```bash
 $ mkdir tasky
 $ cd tasky
 ```

-> Code for demo application is on [Github](./tasky)
+> Code for demo application is on [GitHub](./tasky)

-Inside the `tasky` directory, create a new file -- `build.sbt` to house the build script. build.sbt is the name of a sbt build script.
-The content of `build.sbt` is shown below.
+Inside the `tasky` directory, create a new file -- `build.sbt` to house the build script. `build.sbt` is the name of the sbt build script.
+The content of `build.sbt` is shown below:

 ```scala
 name := "tasky"